-Investigations are conducted by enforcement officials to systematically gather information and evidence, relevant to a suspected incident of non-compliance, for the purpose of possible enforcement action.
+Investigations are conducted by inspectors to systematically gather information and evidence, relevant to a suspected incident of non-compliance, for the purpose of possible enforcement action.
 Investigations are only commenced if an inspector has reasonable grounds to believe that an offence has occurred.
 Generally, investigations typically arise as a result of: routine inspections, public complaints, referrals from within the ministry, or referrals from partner agencies.

-For the purposes of monitoring investigations, SSQU officials record the final file disposition of each investigation as: compliance achieved, referred to other agency (for their review), successfully prosecuted, unsuccessfully prosecuted, or unfounded.
+For the purposes of monitoring investigations, inspectors record the final disposition of each of the 57 investigative files as: compliance achieved, referred to other agency (for their review), successfully prosecuted, unsuccessfully prosecuted, unfounded or still outstanding.